-Limited data suggest that treatment of infected women during pregnancy may be beneficial to the fetus (1 Treatment reference Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
+Limited data suggest that treatment of infected women during pregnancy may be beneficial to the fetus ( 1 Treatment references Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
 Manifestations, if present, are prematurity, intrauterine growth restriction, jaundice, hepatosplenomegaly... read more ).
 Spiramycin (available in the US with special permission from the U.S. Food and Drug Administration [FDA]) has been used to prevent maternofetal transmission but does not provide treatment to the fetus.
+A recent retrospective review suggests that the addition of trimethoprim/sulfamethoxazole may increase the effectiveness of transmission prevention ( 2 Treatment references Congenital toxoplasmosis is caused by transplacental acquisition of Toxoplasma gondii.
+Manifestations, if present, are prematurity, intrauterine growth restriction, jaundice, hepatosplenomegaly... read more ).
 Pyrimethamine and sulfonamides have been used later in gestation to treat the infected fetus.

 Treatment of symptomatic and asymptomatic neonates may improve outcome.
 Therefore, treatment is begun with oral pyrimethamine (initial loading dose of 2 mg/kg once a day for 2 days followed by 1 mg/kg once a day, maximum 25 mg) and oral leucovorin (10 mg 3 times a week).
 Oral sulfadiazine (50 mg/kg 2 times a day, maximum 4 g) is begun after neonatal jaundice has resolved.
 After the initial 6 months of treatment, sulfadiazine and leucovorin are continued at the same dose, but pyrimethamine is given less frequently (only on Monday, Wednesday, and Friday).
 This regimen is continued for at least 6 more months.
 All treatment should be overseen by an expert.
 The use of corticosteroids is controversial and should be determined case by case but may be considered for active chorioretinitis or if CSF protein is > 1 gm/dL.